 Sleep is for the weak — right?
 While it might make us feel better to declare this adage after a late night, the opposite is true.
+Ideally, adults should get around seven or more hours of sleep per night.
 Sleep is essential to living a happy, healthy life, and even one restless night can have a significant impact.

 Now, it’s also true that we (yes, all of us) struggle to fall or stay asleep on occasion.
 This is normal, and it isn’t anything to be concerned about.
 That is unless it becomes a recurrent problem.
 If you’re experiencing regular sleep interruptions, there might be something more serious going on, like a sleep disorder.